8 shopping tips to save money this holiday season

 3. Don’t be swayed into overspending by “deals”

-The holiday season is awash with tactics from retailers to push you to spend more under the guise of saving money – special edition gift sets, bundles, free shipping, flash sales, or “buy 3, get 1 free” specials, for example.
+The holiday season is awash with tactics from retailers to push you to spend more under the guise of saving money — special edition gift sets, bundles, free shipping, flash sales, or “buy 3, get 1 free” specials, for example.
 But the bottom line is that these “deals” won’t save you money if you end up spending more than you originally planned.
-Sales and promotions are probably the most common derailed, but you have a defence: your pre-planned budget, shopping list, and a little mindfulness gleaned from this list.
+Sales and promotions are probably the most common reasons to get derailed, but you have a defence: your pre-planned budget, shopping list, and a little mindfulness gleaned from this guide.

 4. Trim your list